We need every child to be an Attendance Hero because ATTENDANCE MATTERS!

 When your child is late it is not only impacting on their attendance but it is also disruptive to the rest of the class when they are settled and starting their lessons.

-School drop-off starts from 8:45am and children will need to be in school by 8:55am to start their lessons.
+The school opens for drop-off at 8:45am and children need to be in school by 8:55am, when the gates close, to start their lessons.
 Parents must drop off their child at the gates where a member of staff will be present.
-Any child arriving between 8.55 and 9.05 will be marked as late and any child arriving after 9.05 will be marked down as an unauthorised absence.
+Any child arriving between 8.55am and 9.05am will be marked as late and any child arriving after 9.30am will be marked down as an unauthorised absence.

-If mornings are a struggle, why not give Early Morning Club a try, open from 8am, breakfast and activities are included.
+If mornings are a struggle, why not give Breakfast Club a try, open from 8am, breakfast and activities are included.

 If your child is not going to be in school you must let the office know by 9.00am please.
 If your child has a school dinner booked then this cannot be cancelled after 9.10 so if you have not let us know then you will still be charged.